City of Brisbane: History

-The Government of Queensland created the City of Brisbane with a view to uniting the then Brisbane metropolitan area under a single planning and governance structure.
+The Government of Queensland created the City of Brisbane with a view to uniting the Brisbane metropolitan area under a single planning and governance structure.
 The City of Brisbane Act 1924 received assent from the Governor on 30 October 1924.
-On 1 October 1925, 20 local government areas of various sizes were abolished and merged into the new city, namely:
+On 1 October 1925, twenty local government areas of various sizes were abolished and merged into the new city, namely: